 If you're diligent and cut back on the extras, such as expensive coffee everyday, you'll be able to contribute more money to your savings account than you expected.

-For more information about managing your finances, visit Military.com's Finance channel.
+For more information about managing your finances, visit Military.com's Money channel.